AlexNorell/website/content/post/add-external-domain-aws/index.md

 ### Reconfigure S3 Bucket

 I created the S3 bucket for this website with the incorrect name.
 It needs to be **exactly** the same name as the domain name for Route53 to route to it.
-Since we have a varible for the subdomain now, and we have a data object for the domain hosted zone, we can use those to define the bucket name.
+Since we have a variable for the subdomain now, and we have a data object for the domain hosted zone, we can use those to define the bucket name.

 In `website.tf`: